Sketch My Soul

 Final Thoughts from the Soulmate Sketch Lady

 If you're sitting there with a glass of wine (or a very strong coffee), feeling like you're stuck in a romantic rut, just do it.
 Don't overthink it.
 Don't expect a legal contract for a husband.
-Just treat it like an experience—a little spark of "what if" to brighten up your week.
+Just treat it like an experience—a little spark of 'what if' to brighten up your week.
+I’m not a doctor or a licensed counselor, and I’m definitely not claiming these drawings are scientifically validated.
+They are entertainment, plain and simple.
+But sometimes, entertainment is exactly what you need to move on.

 You can get your own Soulmate Story sketch and reading right here and see if you end up with the same mysterious square jaw that I did.
 Just remember to keep an open mind—and maybe keep your eyes peeled next time you're out in the world.
 Who knows?
-He might be standing right behind you in the checkout line.
+He might be standing right behind you in the checkout line at Target.